Read about the City's provisions for the temporary placement and installation of election signs.

 (2) Notwithstanding Section 7.1(1), the sign owner and the owner of the lot or premises upon which the sign is located shall ensure that the sign is in compliance with all applicable provisions of this By-law.

-(3) No political signs shall be erected or placed on any public property.
+(3) No political signs shall be erected or placed on any public property except as otherwise permitted in this By-law.

 Penalties for non-compliance

-Please be advised that, should the City exercise its right to remove a non-compliant election sign, the Candidate and/or their respective Political Party will not be notified that their sign has been removed.
+Please be advised that, should the City exercise its right to remove a non-compliant election sign, the candidate and/or their respective political party will not be notified that their sign has been removed.
 Subsequent to removal, the signs will be disposed of by the City.
 To this end, the City is not obligated to store any signs it retrieves nor is it responsible for maintaining an inventory of election signs it retrieves, or otherwise.
-In addition, the City’s full costs associated with sign removal and disposal may be charged to the Candidate and/or to their Political Party responsible for the placement of the sign.
+In addition, the City’s full costs associated with sign removal and disposal may be charged to the candidate and/or their political party responsible for the placement of the sign.

 Removal of signs following the election

-Please be advised that a completed disposal authorization form will need to accompany each load of clean wood waste brought to the recycling and waste centre.
-Clean wood loads without a form will not be accepted without payment.
+A completed Disposal Authorization Form must accompany each load of clean wood waste brought to the Recycling and Waste Centre.
+Loads without a form will be subject to payment.

 City contacts